AwsSG/mindthegap/README.md

 [Bootstrap](https://www.w3schools.com/whatis/whatis_bootstrap.asp)

-Git - for version control.
+[Git](https://git-scm.com/) - Git was the technology used for version control.
+It is free and open sourced.

 [Github](https://github.com/) - To save and store files on website.